Is Punishing Innocent People Unconstitutional?

 Dunn contends that the U.S. Constitution forbids punishing innocent people and is asking the justices to declare that it is unconstitutional for a state to keep an innocent man in prison.
 A court in Missouri now agrees that he is not guilty.
 But Dunn is caught up in a nightmarish legal thicket.
 It is time for the Supreme Court to end his nightmare and say that this country will not tolerate punishing the innocent.

-Dunn was convicted and sentenced to life in prison plus 90 years for the 1990 slaying of Recco Rodgers, a teenager who was shot while visiting a friend in in the Wells-Goodfellow neighborhood of St. Louis.
-According to a report in the New Republic, “(T)he sound of gunfire was common in Wells-Goodfellow.
+Dunn was convicted and sentenced to life in prison plus 90 years for the 1990 slaying of Recco Rogers, a teenager who was shot while visiting a friend in the Wells-Goodfellow neighborhood of St. Louis.
+According to a report in the New Republic, “The sound of gunfire was common in Wells-Goodfellow.
 Hearing the shots that killed Rogers, some neighbors did not bother even to look outside.”

-At the time Rodgers was killed, Dunn was 18 years old.
+At the time that Rogers was killed, Dunn was 18 years old.
 He was at home talking with a friend on the phone while his family was in another room watching television.

 Such inducements are common in the prosecution of serious criminal cases.
 Dunn’s is one of countless instances in which someone involved in a crime gets off with a lighter sentence after pinning the blame on someone else.